 Why digital entrepreneurship.

 Easy access to consumers.

 According to a survey conducted by Statista Research Department in February of 2021, 46% of respondents said they spent five to six hours each day on their mobile smartphones.
-This means that not only are consumers theoretically available to marketers for a significant portion of the day, but marketers are right there in consumers’ pockets.
-In other words, customers are easier to reach than ever, especially for resourceful digital entrepreneurs that can use social media and mobile-commerce (m-commerce) platforms to their advantage.
+This data means that not only are consumers theoretically available to marketers for a significant portion of the day, but marketers are right there in consumers’ pockets.
+In other words, customers are more easily reachable than ever before, especially for resourceful digital entrepreneurs that can use social media and mobile-commerce (m-commerce) platforms to their advantage.

 Reassessing the meaning of work and life.